lohfu/easy-tz/README.md

 NOTE: Easy TZ is only meant to be used with NEW dates, not historical.
 DST is applied according to <https://en.wikipedia.org/wiki/Daylight_saving_time_by_country>.

-Easy TZ intends to implement all timezones available in a the linux folder `/usr/share/zoneinfo`.
+Easy TZ intends to implement all timezones defined by the IANA time zone database (available in UNIX folder `/usr/share/zoneinfo`).

 ## Installation